-Figure 6 is a schematic partial side view of a suction pile of the invention, employing barb elements in accordance with the invention in the form of unidirectional fibres or filaments.
+Figure 6 is a schematic partial side view of a suction pile, employing barb elements in the form of unidirectional fibres or filaments.

 The suction pile 10 shown embedded in seabed soil 12 in Figure 1 comprises a cylindrical skirt 14 that defines an open-bottomed hollow straight tube.
 The skirt 14 is rotationally symmetrical around an upright central longitudinal axis 16.